-Boostrix Vaccine Description
+Boostrix® Vaccine Description 2023

+Boostrix® is a U.S. Food and Drug Administration (FDA)-approved vaccine for preventing tetanus, diphtheria, and pertussis (Tdap) in people at least ten years old.
+Approved in 2005, Boostrix is also available for adults who need a booster.
 Boostrix contains inactive substances produced by the bacteria that cause tetanus and diphtheria.
-Boostrix also contains fragments of the bacteria that cause pertussis (whooping cough).
+Boostrix also includes fragments of the bacteria that cause pertussis (whooping cough).

 Boostrix Vaccine Dosage

+Boostrix is administered as a single 0.5-mL intramuscular injection into the upper arm muscle and is approved for use as a single dose in individuals ten and older.
+Boostrix is generally given whenever a booster dose of diphtheria and tetanus vaccine is required and where a booster for pertussis is desired.
 It may also be given in the case of a tetanus-prone injury where a booster for diphtheria and pertussis is also required, provided no previous dose of tetanus vaccine was given within five years previously.

-Boostrix Vaccine News
+Boostrix Vaccine News 2023

 February 24, 2023 - The U.S. CDC issued a travel advisory for visitors to Nigeria, suggesting everyone ensure they are fully vaccinated.

 October 7, 2022 - The U.S. FDA approved using Boostrix for immunization during the third trimester of pregnancy to prevent pertussis, commonly known as whooping cough, in infants younger than two months of age.

 February 2012 - The U.S. CDC's ACIP vaccine committee recommended Tdap for all adults 65 and older.

 September 23, 2011 - The U.S. Food and Drug Administration (FDA) and CDC approved expanding the age indication for Boostrix to age 65.